Our Impact

 Home-based Education

-• 96% of guardians of 2024 graduates indicated improved physical and mental well-being because of their children’s developmental progress and social inclusion
+• 100% of guardians at the end of 2025 indicated improved physical and mental well-being because of their children’s developmental progress and social inclusion

 Female Empowerment